OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The Sambódromo is where the main Carnival events take place.
+The Sambódromo (or Sambadrome) is an open-air venue where the main Carnival events take place.
 The space is like an enormous, flamboyant runway flanked on either side by stadium seating from which spectators watch the extravagant parades go by.
-Huge floats with various themes amble along the corridor, flanked by thousands of euphoric spectators either side dancing and cheering in the stands.
-The air is full of the heavy beats of steel drums and fast-paced samba rhythms that are met with the flurry of legs from the smiling, bedazzling samba dancers.
-The climax of the event is on Shove Tuesday (otherwise known as Fat Tuesday) yet the parades begin the previous Saturday.
+Huge floats with various themes amble along, with thousands of visitors on either side, celebrating, dancing and cheering in the stands.
+The air is full of the heavy beats of steel drums and fast-paced samba rhythms, which are met with a flurry of legs from the smiling, bedazzled samba dancers.
+The climax of the event is on Shrove Tuesday (also known as Fat Tuesday), though the parades begin on the previous Saturday.

-Behind the parades are 14 of the best samba schools in Rio that prepare months in advance to give the best samba performance that Rio has ever seen, all with the same underlying goal – to convince the judges they are the winning samba school of carnival and ultimately be the object of Brazilian admiration.
-The background and status of the schools vary; some are at the forefront of the samba scene with rehearsals and planning taken seriously; others are a small part of a larger criminal organization; still more welcome travelers to train and participate in the parades alongside their best samba dancers.
+Behind the parades are 14 of the best samba schools in Rio.
+They train for months so that they can give their very best performance.
+All have the same underlying goal: to win over the judges and earn themselves the title prize and the most admiration.
+Though many of the schools are at the forefront of the samba scene, with rehearsals and planning taken very seriously, some welcome visitors to participate in the parades alongside their best dancers.

-Each school has a theme that is decided individually and presented through their performance and elaborate costumes.
-The presentation is aided with between 200 and 400 drummers that beat a hypnotic, quick rhythm that seduces the crowd and draws them into the compelling scene below.
-It was from these parades that the spirit of carnival was born and it’s truly a once-in-a-lifetime experience.
+Each school picks a theme, which is expressed through their performance and their elaborate costumes.
+Between 200 and 400 drummers help by beating a quick, hypnotic rhythm that seduces the crowds and draws them into the compelling scene.
+The spirit of Carnival is alive at these parades, and witnessing it is a once-in-a-lifetime experience.

-To get to the Sambódromo, either take a taxi or a shuttle bus direct from your hotel to the entrance.
-Bear in mind that during carnival there are dozens of street parties with tens of thousands of people so factor in major traffic delays if you use the roads.
-The easiest way of getting to the Sambódromo is to take the metro to Praça Onze and walk the 15 minutes from there.
-It’s well-signposted and you can enjoy some of the street celebrations on your way.
+To get to the Sambódromo, take a taxi or a shuttle bus directly from your hotel to the entrance.
+Bear in mind that during Carnival, there are dozens of street parties with tens of thousands of people taking part, so factor in major traffic delays if you use the roads.
+The easiest way of getting to the Sambódromo is to take the metro to Praça Onze and walk for about 15 minutes from here.
+It’s well signposted and you can enjoy some of the street celebrations along the way.

-Outside of the Sambódromo, Rio comes to a halt for one week as the city’s streets fill up with dozens of daily street parties that are a key feature of Rio carnival.
+Outside the Sambódromo, Rio comes to a halt for a week as the city’s streets fill up with dozens of daily parties that are a key feature of Carnival.
 The parties become a test of stamina and endurance as each day sees more drinking, more dancing and more fun than the last.
-Known as blocos in Portuguese, the party is led by a moving van or float that trails slowly along with dancers, singers and streams of samba music that fills the air as people move along behind dancing, kissing, drinking and singing.
-Street sellers weave in between the sweating bodies selling refreshing frozen vodka tubes and icy cold cans of beers.
-Costumes are a must and whilst some blocos have special themes, any costume goes.
-Popular choices include police man or woman, cow girl, Indian, sailor, pirate or simply plenty of glitter and brightly colored clothes.
-Temperatures can reach over 40 degrees so layers are best left at home.
+Known as blocos in Portuguese, the street celebrations are led by moving vans or floats that trail slowly along, with samba music filling the air.
+Street vendors weave in between the sweating bodies selling refreshing frozen vodka tubes and ice-cold cans of beer.
+Costumes are a must, and while some blocos have themes, really, any costume goes.
+Popular choices include police officer, cowgirl, sailor and pirate – or just plenty of glitter and brightly colored clothes.
+Temperatures can reach over 104F (40C), so layers are best left at home.

-The carnival balls are large events held at certain venues throughout the city and in true carnival style are glitzy, outrageous and daring, pushing the boundaries of a standard night out and promising an unforgettable party.
-From masked balls at the glamorous Copacabana Palace to outlandish antics at the Gay Scala ball, these parties demand the most extravagant costumes and fun-loving crowds.
-Many play various music types that lean away from the samba-filled streets and enter an international music scene to provide a whole new layer of carnival.
+The Carnival balls are large events held at certain venues throughout the city.
+In true Carnival style, the balls are glitzy, outrageous and daring, reimagining the limits of a standard night out and promising an unforgettable party.
+From masked balls at the glamorous Copacabana Palace to outlandish antics at the Gay Costume Ball, these parties command the most extravagant costumes and the most fun-loving crowds.
+The music played at the balls can lean away from the samba that is filling the streets and towards an international music scene, providing a whole additional layer to Carnival.